Economy of the Soviet Union: Agriculture

 In the USSR, agriculture was organized into a system of collective farms (kolkhozes) and state farms (sovkhozes).
 These farms were collectivized distributed amongst the peasantry and yearly production quotas were set by administrators.
 Before Stalin, Soviet agriculture held its own.
 Data from the 1920s infers a positive supply response to increases in the terms of trade.
 Farmers increased grain sales to urban areas when the price of grain increased.
 However, at the time, agricultural production was limited by technology, as the whole of Soviet Agriculture relied heavily on animal powered tilling.
 In the 1930s due to massive famines and animal die offs, the number of remaining animals doing farm work was reduced by half.
 This indicated the dire need of additional production outputs, which administrators predicted could be supplied by mechanical harvesters.
 The planning of Soviet leadership emphasized a mechanical agricultural industry, whereby technology and ideology met to create a booming agricultural industry.
 This way, the technological evolution of Soviet agricultural production could be linked to urban industry.
 Yet in reality, Soviet planners were more invested in industry than farmers, and the Soviet agricultural industry suffered as a result.
+An example of this can be seen in the analysis published in 1929 by soviet economist Lev Gatovsky regarding government intervention on the grain market.

+Leon Trotsky and the Opposition bloc had advocated a programme of industrialization which also proposed agricultural cooperatives and the formation of collective farms on a voluntary basis.
+Several scholars have argued that the economic programme of Trotsky differed from the forced policy of collectivisation implemented by Stalin after 1928 due to the levels of brutality associated with its enforcement.

+Stalin's first Five year Plan (1929–1933) was a colossal failure.
+It is a subject of debate whether collectivization caused the Soviet famine of 1930–1933 that killed 5.7 to 8.7 million people.

+During a mass famine in Soviet Ukraine from 1932 to 1933 (Holodomor), millions of Ukrainians starved.